Advisory Committee on Immunization Practices (ACIP) Recommendations

 Contraindications and Precautions

 Severe allergic reaction (e.g. anaphylaxis) to a previous dose or vaccine component is a contraindication to further vaccination with pneumococcal vaccines.
-Current moderate to severe acute illness is a precaution to any vaccination [5].
+Current moderate to severe acute illness is a precaution to any vaccination2.

 Vaccine Effectiveness

 PPSV23 is 60-70% effective against invasive pneumococcal disease caused by vaccine serotypes, although ineffective in children younger than 2 years of age.
-PCV13 is highly immunogenic and estimated to be over 90% effective in children against invasive pneumococcal disease caused by vaccine serotypes.
-In addition, PCV13 has been shown to reduce nasopharyngeal carriage of vaccine serotypes, which is important in reducing the disease burden by further limiting the spread of S. pneumonia from person to person.
+PCV13 was highly immunogenic and estimated to be over 90% effective in children against invasive pneumococcal disease caused by vaccine serotypes.
+In addition, PCV13 was shown to reduce nasopharyngeal carriage of vaccine serotypes, which is important in reducing the disease burden by further limiting the spread of S. pneumonia from person to person.
 PCV15 and PCV20 met noninferiority criteria for all shared serotypes with PCV13 in phase 3 clinical trials prior to licensure 1,2.
+PCV21 met noninferiority criteria for serotypes for all shared serotypes with PPSV23 and PCV207.

 Vaccine Safety

 Local reactions such as pain, redness and swelling occur in 30-50% of PPSV23 recipients.
 Moderate reactions such as fever and myalgia are uncommon (<1%) and severe adverse reactions are rare 2.
-Cellulitis-like reactions after PPSV23 have also been reported in the literature 8,9.
+Cellulitis-like reactions after PPSV23 have also been reported in the literature10,11.

-Common reactions to PCV13 include local reactions such as pain (50-80%), redness (10-30%) and swelling (10-30%), with highest rates among children, followed by toddlers, then infants, then adults.
-Most local reactions are mild to moderate but about 8% among infants and toddlers are considered severe, for example causing tenderness that temporarily interferes with movement of the limb.
+Common reactions to PCV13 included local reactions such as pain (50-80%), redness (10-30%) and swelling (10-30%), with highest rates among children, followed by toddlers, then infants, then adults.
+Most local reactions are mild to moderate but about 8% among infants and toddlers are considered severe, for example tenderness that temporarily interfered with movement of the limb.
 Other common reactions include irritability among infants (<70%) and children (>20%), and fatigue (>30%), myalgia (>20%), and headache (>20%) among adults.
 Fever higher than 100.4°F within 7 days after vaccination was reported in 24-35% of infants and toddlers receiving PCV13 in clinical trials; high fever was reported in less than 1%.
-Rates of fever then decrease with age; occurring in only 6-8% of children at least 2 years of age 2,10.
+Rates of fever then decrease with age; occurring in only 6-8% of children at least 2 years of age2,12.

 Considerations in Pregnancy